boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - We need to support filters on source, language and repository
  - Its a free website, so we can deal with some downtime or inaccuracy
  - Only one search allowed at at time
- - We want searches to return in 0.5 seconds so a 500 ms time budget with no cache
+ - We want searches to return in 0.2 seconds so a 200 ms time budget with no cache (lower is better though)
  - Want to embed into searchcode itself to avoid those dreaded network calls
  - No stopwords

 Constraints

  - We have a higher that normal term count per document than web
- - We want to store the entire index in RAM, cos RAM is cheap yeah?
+ - We want to store as much of the index in RAM as possible, cos RAM is cheap now?
  - We are using Go so we have to think about the impact of GC
  - We only index terms longer than 3 characters, and trim long ones down to 20 characters